Image

 When is the best date to go?

-Trinidad is a city that is worth visiting whatever the time of year, but if you can afford to go during the second week of January you can enjoy the Trinitarian Cultural Week, which also coincides with the anniversary of the city.
-Another important event is the Sanjuaneras Festival, which takes place in June and is celebrated with a beautiful carnival.
+Trinidad is a great destination year-round, but if you visit during the second week of January, you can enjoy the Trinitarian Cultural Week, which coincides with the city’s anniversary.
+Another major event is the San Juan Festival in June, featuring parades and a vibrant carnival.

 What are the best excursions to do in Trinidad?